-- 2. Loosen the two set screws at the rear of the dial mounting collar. - 3.
+- 1. Check the position of the gang as outlined above and make the adjustment if required. - 2.
+Loosen the two set screws at the rear of the dial mounting collar. - 3.
 Loosen the pointed set screw to the left of the bandspread dial. - 4.
-With the right hand, hold the cam assembly in the position shown in Fig. 15, with the thumb of the left hand lift the idler gear mounting plate upward to disengage the dial, and with the index finger of the left-hand carefully rotate the dial until the index marks at the lowfrequency end are vertical.
+With the right hand, hold the cam assembly in the position shown in Fig. 14, with the thumb of the left hand lift the idler gear mounting plate upward to disengage the dial, and with the index finger of the left-hand carefully rotate the dial until the index marks at the lowfrequency end are vertical.
 After the dial is properly positioned, release the idler gear and tighten the two set screws on the collar. - 5.
 Turn down the pointed set screw until it just touches the idler gear mounting plate.
 If the screw is turned down too far, the dial will not rotate freely; if not turned down far enough, the idler gear will not engage the dial properly and the dial will have a tendency to slip. - 6.
 Rotate the Bandspread control fully clockwise and check the position of the index marks at the low-frequency end.
-If they are still not vertical, it will be necessary to repeat Steps 2 through 5. - To replace the main tuning dial: (Refer to Fig. 15) - 1.
-Rotate the main tuning gang to its fully closed position. - 2.
+If they are still not vertical, it will be necessary to repeat Steps 2 through 5.

+To replace the main tuning dial: (Refer to Fig. 14)

+- 1. Rotate the main tuning gang to its fully closed position. - 2.
 Lift the idler gear mounting plate upward, replace the dial with the index marks at the low-frequency end facing upward, and fasten it in place by means of the two front screws.